 Network-based VPNs are virtual private networks that securely connect two networks together across an untrusted network.
 One common example is an IPsec-based WAN, where all the offices of a business connect to each other across the internet using IPsec tunnels.

-In principle, the tunnel on a network-based VPN is no different from a client-based IPsec tunnel.
+In principle, a network-based VPN tunnel is no different from a client-based IPsec tunnel.
 Both network and client implementations create a secure tunnel through which encrypted traffic flows between networks.
 While the client-based IPsec tunnel is designed to encapsulate traffic for a single device, the network-based IPsec tunnel carries traffic for entire networks of devices, allowing them to communicate.

 When building an IPsec tunnel between two networks, the following things need to be agreed upon:

 In contrast to policy-based IPsec tunnels, route-based IPsec tunnels are more like a virtual link, allowing any traffic to flow through them.
-Route-based VPNs are available from many different networking vendors, including Cisco and Juniper.
+Route-based VPNs are available from many networking vendors, including Cisco and Juniper.
 However, the availability varies by platform.
-For instance, the Cisco ASA doesn’t support route-based VPNs.

 I’ve spent many an hour trying to bring up IPsec tunnels between Cisco gear and Checkpoint or Juniper gear.
 It can be done, but it’s often tricky combing through configuration details and log messages to find the problem that’s preventing the tunnel from forming.